-Without any additional countermeasures, the high voltage pulses which occur when there is a direct lightning strike will cause arcing on insulation surfaces.
+Without any additional countermeasures, the high voltage pulses will cause arcing on insulation surfaces.
 This effect is termed a creep flashover.
-When the socalled creep discharge inception voltage has been exceeded, surface discharge is initiated, which can bridge a gap of several metres.
+When the so-called creep discharge inception voltage has been exceeded, surface discharge is initiated, which can bridge a gap of several metres.
 To avoid dangerous arcing between conductive parts (electrical systems, pipelines, etc.), the maintenance of the separation distance is a key requirement when planning and implementing a lightning protection system.